SammyJLee/Running-Meetings/docs/Individual Responsibilities.md

-## Seeting team members responsibilities
+# Seeting team member responsibilities

 To make sure your meeting works well, all people at the meeting should check the protocols to understand expected behaviour.

 Some key ideas for good meetings include the following:

 - Arrive on time.
 - Keep an open mind.